isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     for (string& s : vs) // ...

-Better still, if the loop variable isn't modified or copied:
+Better still, if the loop variable isn’t modified or copied:

     for (const string& s : vs) // ...